Understanding Premarital Counseling: A Guide for Couples

 Should your counselor specialize in same-sex couples?

-Premarital counseling may seem like a lot of effort, but most couples find it’s worth it in the end.
-Compared to couples that chose not to participate in premarital counseling, spouses-to-be reported a thirty percent increase in their satisfaction with the marriage, and nearly all participants reported improved couple communication.
+Premarital counseling may seem like a lot of effort, but most couples find it worth it.
+Compared to those who skip counseling, spouses-to-be reported a thirty percent increase in marriage satisfaction.
+Nearly all participants reported improved couple communication.

 Are you ready to take the first step towards a happy, satisfying marriage?
 Great Lakes Counseling Group is accepting appointments for premarital counseling.